Its name comes from the Latinlapis, "stone," and the Persianlazhuward, "blue."

 For many rulers in history, lapis lazuli was considered a protective stone.
 This gemstone also played a long role as a pigment because of its azure colour, used for makeup and painting.
-In ancient times, in India, China, and even among the Incas, lapis lazuli was known for its healing effects.

 According to tradition, its sulfur content should be effective against epilepsy, skin diseases or gallbladder disorders and helps to increase potency.